Emeric-Hochart/Microsoft-Web-Dev-For-Beginners-PATH/2-js-basics/3-making-decisions/README.md

 let biggestNumber = firstNumber > secondNumber ? firstNumber: secondNumber;
 ```

 ✅ Take a minute to read this code a few times.
-Do you understand how these operators are working?
+Do you understand how these operators are working? 🏆 Done

 The above states that
 - if `firstNumber` is larger than `secondNumber`